 Both the plaintiff and the agency filed motions for summary judgment.
 The court ultimately granted USCIS’s motion for summary judgment and denied the plaintiff’s motion for summary judgment.
 In its ruling, the court noted that even though the original construction timeline projected that work on the facility would begin by March of 2015, the City of Elgin had not even issued building permits as of April, 2015.
 The court held that the USCIS’s decision to deny the application was reasonable because USCIS could not determine if the plaintiff had met her burden to demonstrate the creation of the requisite number of jobs as a result of the construction delays.
 The court rejected the plaintiff’s argument that the USCIS had violated her procedural due process rights, noting that the court “has long held that an alien seeking initial admission to the United States requests a privilege and has no constitutional rights regarding his application, for the power to admit or exclude aliens is a sovereign prerogative.”

-The court also noted that the Immigration and Naturalization Act does not provide any procedural protections for visa protections and that the Administrative Procedures Act only requires that USCIS provide a brief statement of the grounds for denying the visa, which it did.
+The court also noted that the Immigration and Nationality Act does not provide any procedural protections for visa protections and that the Administrative Procedures Act only requires that USCIS provide a brief statement of the grounds for denying the visa, which it did.

-Contact our EB-5 translation service regarding translating your Mandarin, Cantonese, Portuguese, Arabic, Spanish, Russian, Farsi, Korean, and other foreign language documents to English to obtain U.S. investor visas.
+Contact our EB-5 translation service regarding translating your Mandarin Chinese, Cantonese, Portuguese, Arabic, Spanish, Russian, Farsi, Mongolian, Korean, and other foreign language documents to English to obtain U.S. investor visas.
 Our legal interpreters are available remotely, via video conferences and phone conferences, and in person to assist at green card interviews, political asylum interviews, change of status interviews, adjustment of status interviews, and citizenship interviews in any language.

 * This language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.*